Centers

 Clinical Research: The MS Center participates in many clinical research protocols of new and novel therapeutics, developed in house and in partnership with colleagues, including NIH and the National MS Society.
 The Center staff includes clinical trial coordinators and monitors.

 Basic Science: The development of newer and more effective therapies can be accomplished only through research that provides new levels of insight into the nature of MS. The Center seeks to bolster basic research efforts that may lead to new treatments and ultimately a cure for MS, such as neurodegeneration, glial cell biology, transplantation, stem cells and neuroimmunology.
 Under the direction of internationally recognized multiple sclerosis specialists Fred Lublin, MD and Aaron Miller, MD, the Center is committed giving our patients the very best MS therapies, while pursuing our ultimate goal of finding a cure for this potentially debilitating autoimmune condition.
-The CGD Center has also been fortunate to include the skills of Dr. Sam Horng, who is both an outstanding clinician and a remarkable researcher addressing the blood brain barrier and glial T Cells.
-Dr. Stephanie Tankou, from Harvard, addresses diet and the microbiome within the MS population.
+The CGD Center has also been fortunate to include the skills of Dr. Erin beck who is using a high power MRI to study the nature of MS lesions.
+Dr. Stephanie Tankou and Dr. Ilana Katz Sand address diet and the microbiome within the MS population.
 Every year we expand our knowledge base and research interests.

 The Center for Research on Influenza Pathogenesis and Transmission (CRIPT) is one of seven Centers of Excellence for Influenza Research and Response (CEIRR) funded by the National Institute of Allergy and Infectious Diseases (NIAID).
 CRIPT represents the continuation of a consortium initiated 14 years ago as a part of the NIAID Centers of Excellence for Influenza Research and Surveillance (CEIRS).
 Influenza viruses are important human pathogens, infecting up to 500 million people annually worldwide, with the most severe pandemic leading to an estimated 40 million fatalities.